 Take the candy out of your pocket and put it back on the shelf.
 And apologize for taking it out of turn.
 Help your friends also to do that.
 The sooner this is done the easier and less painful it is.
 Delay is suicidal.
 Corruption is a cancer that is infectious and kills as surely as the real thing.
-You have to look after your cow.
-You can’t milk it and not feed it.
-You can’t cut out a piece of meat because you are hungry.
-The cow will die and you will die with it.
+You must look after your cow.
+You cannot milk it and not feed it.
+You cannot cut out a piece of meat because you are hungry.
+The cow will die, and you will die with it.
 Corruption is suicide.
-Root it out ruthlessly and quickly, needless to say, starting at the top.
-If the head is sick the body can’t be healthy.
-So do whatever it takes to cure the sickness.
+Root it out ruthlessly and quickly starting at the top.
+If the head is sick the body cannot be healthy.
+Do whatever it takes to cure the sickness.
 Swallow bitter pills, perform surgery, cut out the cancer before it kills you.
-I don’t think it’s necessary to say anything more.
+I do not think it’s necessary to say anything more.

 Tackle crime urgently.
-Investigate, prosecute and sentence.
-Sayings like, ‘South Africa’s national sport is rape’, are not funny and indicate a very sick society.
+Investigate, prosecute, and sentence.
+Sayings like, ‘South Africa’s national sport is rape’, are not funny and indicate an extremely sick society.

-The figures are horrific and I can perhaps safely say that they don’t include a single politician of any hue.
+The figures are horrific, and I can perhaps safely say that they don’t include a single politician of any hue in the list of victims.
 It is only poor people who have no protection who die and are raped.
 More people die violently in South Africa than in many war zones.
-And remember that it is safe to say that in all these cases the number of crimes actually committed is more than those reported.
+And remember that it is safe to say that in all these cases the number of crimes committed is more than those reported.

 Introduce Vocational Training in all schools.
 Every child must learn a trade or skill by the time they complete schooling.
 That way they will have a marketable skill which they can use to earn a living.
 It is critical to develop a thriving middle class.
 Give people something to lose.
 The problem today is that people have nothing to lose.